hunterad93/hunterad93/README.md

 ## 📈 Data Engineer & Analyst

 Hello there!
-I'm a Data Scientist deeply passionate about leveraging data for environmental and business impact.
+I'm a data engineer and analyst deeply passionate about leveraging data for environmental and business impact.
 Based in the picturesque landscapes of Missoula, Montana, my journey intertwines a love for nature with a knack for numbers.

 ### 🔍 Carbitrage